wp-plugins/category-posts/readme.txt

 == Description ==

+**NOTICE:** You may have to reconfigure Category Posts if you are upgrading from a previous version to 1.3.

 Category Posts Widget is a light widget designed to do one thing and do it well: display the most recent posts from a certain category.

 Features: